 Fraxel® Laser Treatment: Fraxel® is a groundbreaking laser treatment that effects the dermal and epidermal layers of the skin, creating a smoother rejuvenated appearance.
 Fraxel reduces unwanted wrinkles, acne scars, sun spots and discoloration.
 This makes Fraxel ideal for treating melasma (the mask of pregnancy) and other concerns related to hyperpigmentation.

-For more information about how to treat your Hyperpigmentation, please contact Sunflower Dermatology and Medical Day Spa
+For more information about how to treat your Hyperpigmentation, please contact Epiphany Dermatology and Medical Day Spa

 Hyperhidrosis Treatments are performed by Licensed Aestheticians overseen by Board-Certified Dermatologists at both our Riverside and St. Joseph, MO Locations.